lukegjpotter/cycling-ireland-events-html-parser/README.md

 ## Build, Run and Test

 1. To Build and Run the Application, open a Terminal and use:
    `./gradlew build && java -jar build/libs/cycling-ireland-events-html-scraper-*.jar`
+   To skip the tests, if they're failing, use:
+   `./gradlew build -x test && java -jar build/libs/cycling-ireland-events-html-scraper-*.jar`
 1. To Test that the running Application is functional, open a new Terminal tab and use:
    `curl localhost:8080/start`